actoron/jadex/docs/mkdocs-ng/docs/tutorials/quickstart/01 Introduction.md

 **Challenge 2: Components with internal behavior**

 The time providers need to periodically send out time values.
 Unlike purely passive servers like, e.g., static web applications, the server component requires some active internal behavior.
+In addition, concurrency between client requests and also with respect to internal behavior needs to be handled to assure consistency of the time provider's internal state.

 **Challenge 3: Designing communication protocols**